-After each Sefer of Tehillim, one recites the Yehi Ratzon for Hoshanah Rabbah, as well as the Yehi Ratzon normally recited when one says Tehillim after moonrise.
+After each Sefer of Tehillim, one recites both the Yehi Ratzon for Hoshanah Rabbah and the Yehi Ratzon normally recited when saying Tehillim after moonrise.
 [Sefer Minhogim states that the Yehi Ratzon for Shabbos and Yom Tov is not recited.
 However, in several Sichos in the later years, the Rebbe intimated that it is said.]